Shriiii01/product-suggestion/README.md

 git clone @https://github.com/Shriiii01/product-suggestion.git
-open index.html in any browser purpose this is a product suggestion repo — a place to experiment with ui feature ideas that could improve usability in chatgpt
+open index.html in any browser purpose
+This is a product suggestion repo — a place to experiment with ui feature ideas that could improve usability in ChatGPT